 Global CCS Institute welcomes new board members

-22 September 2017: The world’s leading authority on carbon capture and storage, the Global CCS Institute, has welcomed the appointments of three highly respected climate change and carbon capture and storage advocates to its Board of Directors.
+Melbourne, 1 February 2019: The world’s leading authority on carbon capture and storage (CCS), the Global CCS Institute, has today welcomed three new appointments to its Board of Directors.

-Welcoming the appointments, Global CCS Institute Chairman, Paul Dougas, said:
+Welcoming the appointments, Global CCS Institute Chairman, Claude Mandil, said:

 The appointments bring the total number of Global CCS Institute directors to seven.
 In addition to today’s three appointments, they include:

 - Shell International, Group Climate Change Adviser, David Hone (United Kingdom);